jessicahirsch/scientific-thinking/README.md

 ### Run

-Run using `bundle exec jekyll serve`.
+Run using `bundle exec jekyll serve` in the root directory.